-This proves further that sexuality and gender stereotyping is very much part of the problem and absent fathers and certainly absenteeism during the Oedipal stage, is certainly not helping.
+This proves further that sexuality is very much part of the problem and absent fathers and certainly absenteeism during the Oedipal stage, is certainly not helping.
 Neither is social media or many other factors – but at least we can begin to realise the importance of the role a father needs to play in his children’s lives.

 But also, in the case of boys – boys desperately need a father whilst growing up.
 They need a role model and they need a mentor – so as to witness the role that a father or indeed husband plays within the family.
 If this is missing, this too can lead to possible self-harm and self-destructive behaviour, and certainly a lack of belonging or a sense of self-worth, along with all the issues raised through the worrying statistics in Blog 94.